Omar-p/learning-notes/aws/aws.md

    Running - Stopped[cost storage] - Terminated - Stopping(u'll charge for ebs storage) - Pendding - shutting down
   Terminating an instance[terminated] : is a non-reversible action.
 - AMI Amzon machine Image \*\*
-  --Permissions: control which accounts can/cannot use the ami
+  - Permissions: control which accounts can/cannot use the ami
+  - public
-  - public - everyone allowed [linux/win]
+    - everyone allowed [linux/win]
   - Owner Implicit allow
+  - Explicit
-  - Explicit - specific AWS accounts allowed
+    - specific AWS accounts allowed
-    -- Root Volume: can contain other volume but at least one(boot volume) -- Block Device Mapping:
+  - Root Volume: can contain other volume but at least one<b>(boot volume)</b>
+    - <b>Block Device Mapping:</b>
-    configuration which links the volumes that the AMI has and how they're presented to the OS. it determines which volume is the boot volume and which is data volume.
+        - configuration which links the volumes that the AMI has and how they're presented to the OS. it determines which volume is the boot volume and which is data volume.
   - the OS expects to receive volumes presented to it as well as an ID, a device ID And the block mapping links the volume to the device ID that the OS expects.
     - Connecting to EC2 :